Dambbu/ZombieDestroyer-V.1/README.md

 ### Levels: There will be 3 basic levels.
 More to come soon!
 # Lvl 1: Character will be Archer (Long range).
 Total Available Coins: µ15       Total Zombies: 15
 # Lvl 2: Character will be Mace Man (Fast Moving Melee Tank).
 Total Available Coins: µ25  Total Zombies: 25
-# Lvl 3: Character will be Hangunner (Fast, Accurate Beginner Berserker).
+# Lvl 3: Character will be Handgunner (Fast, Accurate Beginner Berserker).
 Total Available Coins: µ45 Total Zombies: 45
 # After Levels: Forever, +5 Zombies per level (µ1 per zombie for the first 10 Lvls, then µ2 for the next ten, so on.). +1 Boss per level.
 Shop will be avilable
 ### Shop
 ** Shop can be accessed after Lvl.
 3 is completed.